 The lower cooking temperature means that the chops will take longer to bake.
 This is a pretty low temperature, so usually, people would bake the chops for hours (at least 1 1/2 hours) to get the most tender results.
 At this temperature, it is also recommended to add liquid so that the chops don’t dry out.

-Depending on the thickness, and whether it is boneless or not, pork chops can cook at 400 degrees for about 15-20 minutes.
+Depending on the thickness and whether it is boneless or not, pork chops can cook at 400 degrees for about 15-20 minutes.
 Pork chops are considered done when they reach an internal temperature of 145 degrees.
-Let the pork chops rest for 3-5 minutes before cutting into them.
+Rest for 3-5 minutes before cutting into them.
 Enjoy!

 These look awesome in the presentation is wonderful